Top 10 Buffet / Family-Style Restaurants in Walt Disney World

 10. Whispering Canyon Cafe

 Whispering Canyon Café located in Wilderness Lodge.
-The Wild West theme is apparent in atmosphere and the food has a Western flair.
+The Wild West theme is apparent in atmosphere, and the food has a Western flair.
 If you like the service at 50’s Prime Time but want your food a little more rustic and your milkshakes never-ending, Whispering Canyon is for you.
-This fan favorite gives you a coaster to indicate whether or not you want to “play” with the servers and features a breakfast buffet and skillets later in the day.
-Try some Gold Rush chips and be prepared if you ask for a straw.
+This fan favorite gives you a coaster to indicate whether or not you want to “play” with the servers.
+The all-you-can-eat family style skillets are available for breakfast, lunch, and dinner.

 9. Liberty Tree Tavern